dssg/student-early-warning/model/README.md

 ## Running the Python student risk score code

-Below we cover a the code dependencies as well as a complete list of all available functionality.
+Below we highlight the code dependencies as well as a complete list of all available functionality.

 ### Dependencies